Transportation of animals: Tapirs

 Though they are related to the horse and rhinoceros, tapirs are regulated as pachyderms by the United States Department of Agriculture for the purpose of transportation and import.
 One issue with the transporting of tapirs is that young tapirs must not be separated from their mother for the first year of their lives – and as tapirs must be separated from other tapirs in order to transport them, it can be very difficult to transport a young or baby tapir.

 In 2008, a three-year-old tapir, Romeo, was transported from Costa Rica to Nashville, Tennessee.
 Romeo was the first animal to leave the country legally and the first tapir to be transported to the United States in more than 20 years.
 A specially-constructed cage was used to transport the tapir on a cargo plane and the move itself was supervised by staff from the Nashville Zoo.

 In 2013, Timmy, a 400-pound Baird's tapir who had suffered from ear infections, was sent by FedEx from Florida to Los Angeles as part of a breeding programme.
 He was kept in quarantine for 30 days after his trip.

 Aquarium animals

 There are two techniques for moving large marine mammals – wet transit, in which the animal is kept in a large tank of water, and dry transit, in which the animal is placed in a padded sling and kept calm, wet, and cool by human assistance.
 The decision whether to use wet or dry transit will depend on the size of the animal being transported and the distance to be traveled.

 Killer whales

 The transportation of killer whales (orca) was a key feature of the popular film Free Willy.
-Keiko, who played the role of Willy in the film, was moved using a trailer - although when he was actually transported to the Oregon Coast Aquarium, he was airlifted by the United Parcel Service.
-When he was transported to the Westman Islands in Iceland in 1998, he was loaded onto a U.S. Air Force C-17 transport.
+Keiko, who played the role of Willy in the film, was moved using a trailer – although when he was actually transported to the Oregon Coast Aquarium, he was airlifted by the United Parcel Service.
+When he was transported to the Westman Islands in Iceland in 1998, he was loaded onto a United States Air Force C-17 transport.